PrefectHQ/prefect/docs/orchestration/concepts/automations.md

 **Configuration**

-- `to_emails`: A list of email addresses to send an email to
+- `to_emails`: A list of email addresses to send an email to.
 - `subject`: Optional, a custom email subject.
 Templatable.
 - `body`: Optional, a custom email body.
 Templatable.